Selling A House Privately

 - Neutral décor is a blank canvas: it’s important for a potential buyer to be able to envision themselves in your property.
 Neutral tones are an easy way to do this, as is limiting the number or personal items and photographs scattered throughout your home.

 - Carry out any minor repairs: these could be so small that they’ve gone unnoticed by you for years, but a buyer will notice cracked tiles, a leaky tap or a worn patch of carpet.
 If you’d like a detailed evaluation of your property’s condition, instruct a surveyor to carry out a full structural survey.

-Even if you think your home is in a sellable condition, consider inviting a friend or family member over to inspect the property; a fresh pair of eyes could reveal small issues that you may not have considered important, but that could make a huge difference to a potential buyer.
+Once you feel like your home is in a sellable condition, ask a friend or family member to come and inspect the property; a fresh pair of eyes could reveal small issues that you’d overlooked.

 - The age of your home